- What is your charitable registration number?

 Yes!
 Simply add 3% to the amount of your donation in order to ensure the Wilderness Committee receives the full benefit of your gift.

-Your donations mean the world to us and are directed to the area of greatest need among our five main campaign areas.
+Your donations mean the world to us and are directed to the area of greatest need among our three main campaign areas.
 It's because of you that we're able to remain nimble in responding to emerging needs.
 Click here for more information on your donation at work.

 Because donors support the work of the organization, the Wilderness Committee is able to respond to emerging issues within our five campaign areas: